 Cleaning as therapy

-I spent the whole day yesterday doing a deep clean of the whole house, ready for my new lodger.
-First impressions are important, especially as she is arriving with her dad.
+I spent the whole day yesterday doing a deep clean of the house.
 I hit the cobwebs in all of the corners and cleaned all the woodwork and skirting boards with hot water and my home made cleaning spray.
 The windows all got a good shine and I washed all of the hard floors.
 The oven was scrubbed, as were the sink and fridge.
 I also wiped all of the cupboard fronts in the kitchen.
-Then the usual hoover and polish throughout, and we were ready.
+Then the usual hoover and polish throughout, and I felt I had it covered.

 Get rid of the clutter